huston-rogers/hpc-toolset-tutorial/coldfront/README.md

 ### Activate the allocation request
+- Log in using local account username: `hpcadmin` password: `ilovelinux`
 - Navigate to the `Admin` menu and click on `Allocation Requests`
 Note: the project review status is a green check mark, indicating our Center Director has already approved the submitted project review.